FX4BIZ/FX4BIZ-REST/objects/objects.md

 #### <a id="amount_object"></a> Amount Object ####

-When an amount of currency is specified as part of a JSON body, it is encoded as an object with two fields:
+When an amount of currency is specified as part of a JSON body, it is encoded as an object with the following fields:

-*Object resources:*
+**Object resources:**

 | Field | Type | Description |
 |-------|------|-------------|
 | value  | Float | The quantity of the currency. `25000000.00` |
 | currency | [Currency](../conventions/formatingConventions.md#type_currency) | The [Currency](../conventions/formatingConventions.md#type_currency) specifying the amount currency. `USD` |

-*Example Amount Object:*
+**Example:**

 ```js
 "amount": {